7 MCP Tools to Supercharge Your AI Agent

 For research-heavy work: Start with Perplexity MCP For full-stack development: Start with a database connector For frontend work: Start with a component library MCP

-3. Configure and Teach
+3. Configure and teach

 Once installed: